HKICL | Cheque Clearing

 Cheques presented to Hong Kong Interbank Clearing Limited (“HKICL”) on Day D are sorted and dispatched to drawee banks overnight.
 The drawee banks would process the Cheques, and return unpaid items to HKICL on the next business day (Day D+1).
 The interbank settlement will be executed on Day D+1 on a batch run basis except those items which are cleared on Friday will be settled on Monday morning.
 Cheques are settled after netting the unpaid items in order to eliminate the settlement risk related to the unpaid items.

-In August 2007 and June 2008 respectively, the cross-border HKD and USD Cheque clearing has been further expanded to cover Macau whereby HKD and USD Cheques drawn on banks in Hong Kong and presented to banks in Macau are cleared on Day D and settled on Day D+1.
+HKICL also launched the HKD and USD Cheque clearing service between Macau and Hong Kong.
+The HKD and USD Cheques are cleared on Day D and settled on Day D+1.

 With the support of the HKMA, HKAB commissioned HKICL to implement the Cheque Imaging and Truncation System (“CITS”) on an industry-wide basis, which was launched on 21 June 2003.
-With the CITS, low-value cheques are exchanged and cleared on the basis of electronic presentation of cheque images and the relevant cheque data.
-This mitigates the need for banks to deliver physical low-value cheques for clearing and settlement.
-The high value cheques and special items (such as suspicious cheques) regardless of value are still physically presented together with their images to the paying banks.
+Currently, cheques are exchanged and cleared on the basis of electronic presentation of cheque images and the relevant cheque data.
+This mitigates the need for banks to deliver physical cheques for clearing and settlement.